opengeospatial/teamengine/src/site/markdown/index.md

-The Test, Evaluation, And Measurement (TEAM) Engine is a testing facility that executes test suites written using the OGC Compliance Test Language (CTL) or the [TestNG framework](http://testng.org/).
+The Test, Evaluation, And Measurement (TEAM) Engine is a testing facility that executes test suites developed using the [TestNG framework](http://testng.org/) or the OGC Compliance Test Language (CTL).
 It is typically used to verify specification compliance and is the official test harness of the [OGC Compliance Testing Program](http://cite.opengeospatial.org/) (CITE).